GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 New programs
 ------------

-	There are two new programs in the potential supplements.
+There are two programs that have been given more suitable names.
 These are

-:doc:`gmtflexure <supplements/potential/gmtflexure>`:
-	Compute the flexural response to a 2-D (line) load.

-:doc:`grdflexure <supplements/potential/grdflexure>`:
-	Compute the flexural response to a 3-D (grid) load, using a variety or rheological models (elastic, viscoelastic, firmoviscous).

 :doc:`grdconvert`
     Converts between different grid formats.